SergeyVorobiev/RLDyna/README.md

  The project uses 'graphics' module that can be installed automatically from PyCharm or by using - *pip install graphics*, and gym - *pip install gym*.

+ To use NN you need to install tensorflow + keras, the project uses 2.11v for both, depending on your versions, you probably will need to reimport some packages        related to this libraries and also install CUDA.

  The robot walks on the lake trying to find the exit.

+ The robot uses:

- The robot uses **temporal difference off policy control tabular Q-learning** method.
+ **temporal difference off policy control tabular Q-learning** method + simple CNN.
+ **temporal difference on policy control tabular n-steps tree backup Q-learning** method + simple CNN.

  The entry point (main) *FrozenLakeMain.py*.